Skip to main content

 Visual design

-Black in Business possessed several requirements unlike other Stern programs.
-Course materials needed to respect existing brand guidelines from Goldman Sachs, One Million Black Women, and the existing Black in Business program, cohesively integrate material from both the prior cohort and multiple contributing Stern faculty members, and adhere to teaching and learning best practices.
+Black in Business possesses several requirements unlike those of other Stern programs.
+Course materials needed to respect existing brand guidelines from Goldman Sachs, One Million Black Women, and the existing Black in Business program, cohesively integrate material from both the prior cohorts and multiple contributing Stern faculty members, and adhere to teaching and learning best practices.
 The LSL coordinated to ensure that all these needs were met.

 The LSL contributed to the design of curricular slides for the program.